lewismcruz/git_readme_builder/Develop/readme.md

-# Good Readme builder
+# Good README.md Creator

 ## Description

-Project makes readme files for user
+This app generates a README.md file for a user.

 _**The following is taken from the Trilogy Good Readme Guide.
 This content is provided as a reference only.
 Be sure to update or edit and customize the content of your README.md file to your specfic project.**_